dangductri9242/Cycle-Cipher/README.md

 # Cycle-Cipher
-An original cipher for encrypting and decrypting files The coding product will be separated into two parts, which are Cycle Ciphers conducting in $\mathbf{Z}_{26} $ and $\mathbf{Z}_{256}$ .
+The coding product will be separated into two parts, which are Cycle Ciphers conducting in $\mathbf{Z}_{26} $ and $\mathbf{Z}_{256}$ .

 \subsection{Coding product in $\mathbf{Z}_{26}$}